Updated - September 19, 2022

 What Is Reiki?

-According to these practitioners, the energy in your body can become "blocked" in the places where you've experienced illness or pain.
+The energy in your body can become "blocked" in the places where you've experienced physical, emotional, or spiritual trauma.
 For example, when you feel anxious, do you notice that emotion concentrating to one part of the body?
 The chest might feel tight, or perhaps you may feel like you have a lump in your throat.
 Reiki works to clear the physical blockages in the body, but also the spiritual blockages energetically that result from your lived experiences.

 Energy blocks can cause pressure to build up inside your body and spirit.
 Reiki practitioners remove these blockages in order to promote the healthy circulation of life force energy throughout your body.

-"Reiki" is a composite of two Japanese words — "Rei," which means "God's wisdom," and "Ki," which means "life force energy."
+"Reiki" is a composite of two Japanese words — "Rei," which means “Universal Life” and “Ki” which means, “Energy.”

-When you put these terms together, they most accurately mean "spiritually guided life force energy."
+When you put these terms together, they most accurately mean "Universal Life Force."

 Reiki practitioners channel the energy of "God's wisdom," which can also translate to simply "a higher power" through them when they practice.
 The meaning of "Reiki" implies that the practitioner is merely a vessel through which the healing energy of the universe can flow.